The following is written by financial expert Philip Campbell and is an excerpt from his book, Never Run Out of Cash.

 • Recognize that cash is what keeps your business alive.
 Manage it with the care and attention it deserves.
 It is quite unforgiving if you don’t.

-Please join Philip Campbell for a live webinar, where he will show how you can quickly know the cash position of your business, so you can avoid the cycle of a failing business.
+Follow Philip Campbell, where he will show how you can quickly know the cash position of your business, so you can avoid the cycle of a failing business.